timhouben/cityscapes-object-augmenter/README.md

 # cityscapes-object-augmenter
-This script searches at semantic level for suitable objects to place in a certain semantic image map.
+This script is one step in a pipeline for object level data augmentation for cityscapes.
+It searches at semantic level for suitable objects to place in a certain semantic image map.
+It prioratizes objects from images with similar depth maps to place objects more realistically.

 Prerequisites:
 - Cityscapes gtFine_trainvaltest.zip